Supervisors & Proposed Research Topics

 Ágnes Kövér-Van Til: Gender and Society

 Description: The research examines the correlations and interactions between social and gender relations.
-With a specific gender approach to social history and social structure, it explores how gender determines social formations, power relations and arrangements; how it prescribes social opportunities for actors and creates limits on their behavior and freedom; how gender regime engraves roles and norms, and how determines the social actors' life horizons.
-The research also analyzes how science has constructed / constructs the concepts of woman and man and how these affect social visions and practices.
+With a specific gender approach to social history and social structure, it explores how gender determines social formations, power relations and arrangements; how it prescribes social opportunities for actors and creates limits on their behaviour and freedom; how gender regime engraves roles and norms, and how determines the social actors' life horizons.
+The research also analyses how science has constructed / constructs the concepts of woman and man and how these affect social visions and practices.

 Number of positions: 1